Chapter 14 : Progression

 The last Saturday in March, James came up to talk to Mandy, Charlotte and me as we were leaving breakfast.
 “I don’t know if you know, but tomorrow is my birthday!” he exclaimed.
 How would we not know?
 He’d been talking about it for over a month.
 He continued, “There’s going to be some festivities in the Gryffindor common room tomorrow night, and you’re invited.
 Consider yourselves very lucky and special, because I’ve never invited Slytherins.
 There will be Firewhisky.
 See you there!”
 He bounded off down the hall.

 So on Sunday night we all went over to the Gryffindor common room with high hopes.
-The Marauders always knew how to throw a party; I’d heard stories of post-Quidditch-match victory celebrations.
+They always knew how to throw a party; I’d heard stories of post-Quidditch-match victory celebrations.
 And we were not disappointed: There were streamers and balloons all over their common room, and on the tables were heaps of food from Honeydukes.
 They had indeed even managed to get Firewhisky, as promised; how they had gotten all these things without a Hogsmeade trip was beyond me.

 He ignored my question and put the object into his pocket.
 “We haven’t seen you for a while!
 Has Mr. Prefect replaced us?”
 He put his hands behind his head and leaned his chair back even more.
 If he fell all the way backward, I would do nothing but laugh at him.